jonhilgart22/gatech_deep_learning_final/adapticons/README.md

 model.add_adapter("sst-2", AdapterType.text_task)

-However, the training process is not affected whether the two task names are the same or not.
+However, the training process is not affected by --task_name argument.

 For more information about arguments, https://github.com/Adapter-Hub/adapter-transformers/blob/master/src/transformers/adapter_training.py